jacksonloper/fireyfish/README.md

 ```

 Note that the variational parameters for Z are never held in memory (too big!).
 So, for example, to perform an update for `U_{ck}` we use the current parameters to calculate the optimal variational parameters for `varphi_{ctk}` for all `t`,`k` (in fact only necessary for `t`,`k` where `X_{ct}` is nonzero) and then use that to get an update for `U_{ckl}`.

+## Installation

+Dependencies are:`scipy`,`sklearn`,`torch`,`tqdm`.
+Just git clone this into your working directory and import it.
+If you really want to install this package you're probably doing it wrong.
+This code is just a singly pure-python file.
+By the time you find you want to install this as a package, you should probably just copy and paste my code into whatever else you're doing.
+Chances are you'll want to tweak it to your purposes anyway.

 ## Usage: